 - 5.4.5 The hedgerows, paths, fields, meadows, and abundant trees between the housing estates also provide a range of habitats for flora and fauna to thrive.
 Even the small greens in the residential areas have trees and shrubs to support wildlife, such as Wells Close.
 Werrington's central spine is Foxcovert Road, now a cycle way uniting the original village and Township and, being one of the original rural roads, still retains mature hedgerows for most of its length. - 5.4.6 The Neighbourhood Plan Area is blessed with an abundance of trees and wooded areas and for many residents its character is defined by its trees.
 Concern has been raised throughout the consultation about the removal of trees without replacement, especially apparent along the tree avenues where unsightly stumps are left.
-Werrington Ward was fifth out of 22 City Council Wards for its tree canopy coverage of unleased Council land at 28.2% (compared to 20.4% based on the Peterborough Area).4 Trees identified as being important to the intrinsic character in the Character Assessment or the Open Space Assessment' include: - Well-established trees found in gardens in the Conservation Area and Wider Village areas, with especially mature trees mainly based in the area of the Parish Church, the former grounds of Werrington Hall, Werrington House and adjacent to the windmill. - Werrington Meadows and Cuckoos Hollow with mature tree copses, including the former site of a sheep dip.
-Alongside the Cuckoo Hollow cycle way, adjacent to Welbourne, are five old willow trees following the route of a stream.
+Werrington Ward was fifth out of 22 City Council Wards for its tree canopy coverage of unleased Council land at 28.2% (compared to 20.4% based on the Peterborough Area).4 Trees identified as being important to the intrinsic character in the Character Assessment or the Open Space Assessment' include: - Well-established and veteran trees found within the Conservation Area and Wider Village such as mature trees around Parish Church, ornamental trees and remnants of a tree avenue within the former grounds of Werrington Hall and Werrington House and trees adjacent to the windmill. - Werrington Meadows and Cuckoos Hollow with mature tree copses, including the former site of a sheep dip and alongside the Cuckoo Hollow cycle way, adjacent to